Nykatas/IngameRenderer/README.md

 ----------------------------------------------

-IF YOU GOT ANY EDITIONS CONTACT ME ON DISCORD! => xShequ#6946
+IF YOU GOT ANY ADDITIONS CONTACT ME ON DISCORD! => xShequ#6946